 So, what not to do when receiving a critique (some of these are obvious, some less so.)

-- Never argue why your right and they are wrong.
-There is no need to change for their opinion, but they took the time to give it and calling them out on being incorrect is unappreciative, rude and shouts to the world that you think you know best already (and if that’s true why did you ask for a crit?)
+- Never argue why you’re right and they are wrong.
+There is no need to change for their opinion, but they took the time to give it.
+Calling them out on being incorrect is unappreciative, rude and shouts to the world that you think you know best already (and if that’s true why did you ask for a crit?)

 - Don’t Insult or depreciate the critique in any way.
 Even if they are downright rude to you.
 Starting a firefight won’t help you.
 Realizing they are wrong and you don’t have to listen… that will help.
 But you don’t need to tell them that, in fact, you shouldn’t.

 - Don’t take advice by the letter.
 Guess what?
 If you are getting peer critiques, chances are they don’t know any more than you do.
 So if the advice doesn’t gel or disagrees with the advice of others, ponder it, tuck it away for later and then forget it.
 And it’s just fine to take pieces of advice and not others.